alexdlaird/pyngrok/README.md

 ### Command Line Usage

-This package puts the default `ngrok` binary on our path, so all features of `ngrok` are available on the command line.
+This package puts the default `ngrok` binary on your path, so all features of `ngrok` are available on the command line.

 ```sh